• Skip to primary navigation

 Many of Zatarain’s boxed rice mixes are labeled gluten free, including its yellow rice mix.
 Read individual labels to identify ones that are free from gluten.

-Several Minute Rice boxed rices are gluten free, according to the manufacturer, including its brown rice, jasmine rice, rice and quinoa mix, and many of its ready-to-serve rices including the ready-to-serve yellow rice.
+Several Minute Rice boxed rice is gluten-free, according to the manufacturer, including its brown rice, jasmine rice, rice, and quinoa mix, and many of its ready-to-serve rice, including the ready-to-serve yellow rice.

 Is Uncle Ben’s Gluten Free?

-Yes, risotto rice is gluten free.
-Risotto is typically made with arborio rice, a short-grain starchy rice.
-Of course, risotto is a dish that contains many ingredients that may or may not be gluten free.
+Yes, risotto rice is gluten-free.
+Risotto is typically made with arborio rice, short-grain starchy rice.
+This vegetable risotto recipe, for example, uses arborio rice.
+Of course, risotto is a dish that contains many ingredients that may or may not be gluten-free.
 Inquire within.

-Chow fun noodles are wide, flat rice noodles found in many Chinese food dishes.
-They are typically gluten free and contain only rice.
+Chow fun noodles are wide, flat rice noodles in many Chinese dishes.
+They are typically gluten-free and contain only rice.
 Chow fun noodles are delicious and have a wonderful texture that I love.
-I almost always order chow fun rice noodles when given the option.
+I almost always order chow-fun rice noodles when given the option.

-Bulk bins are notorious for coming in cross-contact with the items in the other bulk bins, may which contain gluten.
-People often mix up bulk bin scoops or some of the bulk bins spill into the other bins.
-This becomes tricky when the rice bulk bin is directly below or next do the shredded wheat bulk bin, for example.
+Bulk bins are notorious for cross-contact with the items in the other bulk bins, which may contain gluten.
+People often mix up bulk bin scoops, or some bulk bins spill into the other bins.
+For example, this becomes tricky when the rice bulk bin is directly below or next to the shredded wheat bulk bin.

 Eating Rice at Restaurants

-When eating rice at restaurants, ask how it’s cooked to make sure it is free from gluten-containing broths, soy sauce or other ingredients that would render it no longer gluten-free.
+When eating rice at restaurants, ask how it’s cooked to ensure it is free from gluten-containing broths, soy sauce, or other ingredients that would render it no longer gluten-free.

 Sushi rice, however, is made with glutinous sticky rice, rice wine vinegar, and sugar, which is safe for you to eat (of course, make sure no other ingredients are added to the rice, and that the sushi toppings are free from soy sauce).
 Imitation crab is also a no-no at most Japanese restaurants.